Kieran-Bacon/Better/docs/ConfigParser.md

 <class 'float'>
 ```

-Furthermore, all the base dictionary functions have been inherited so the interface is
-rich with its ability to interact with other dictionary objects
+Furthermore, all the base mapping methods have been inherited so the interface is rich with its ability to interact with other dictionary objects

 ```python
 betterConfig = better.ConfigParser()